 Australia: Tim Paine, Pat Cummins, Cameron Green, Marcus Harris, Josh Hazlewood, Travis Head, Usman Khawaja, Marnus Labuschagne, Nathan Lyon, Michael Neser, Jhye Richardson, Steve Smith, Mitchell Starc, Mitchell Swepson, David Warner

 Now is the time to place your bets.
-Visit one of our recommended reputable sportsbooks highlighted on this page to claim a generous welcome bonus to use on Ashes betting!
+Visit one of our recommended reputable sportsbooks highlighted on this page to start your Ashes betting!

 The 2021/22 Ashes series is taking place in Australia between December 2021 and January 2022.
 It will include the famous and hugely anticipated Boxing Day Test Match at the MCG – the Melbourne Cricket Ground - starting on the 26th of December 2021.

 Yes!
 All the top cricket betting sites will be offering odds for The Ashes with multiple markets available.
 You can even find markets where players will be selected in the touring squads before a ball is bowled.
-Visit one of our recommended Ashes betting sites to discover the best markets, odds, and bonuses available.
+Visit one of our recommended Ashes betting sites to discover the best markets and odds available.

 Yes, it is safe and legal to bet on The Ashes if you use the sportsbooks we recommend which are licensed by the UK Gambling Commission or another reputable gambling regulator like the Malta Gaming Authority.
 Our recommended Ashes betting sites have been thoroughly assessed by our team of industry experts, meaning you can only find the most reputable and trustworthy sites on this page.